 Not-so-good Alt-Text Example: A crowd at a basketball game.

-Why Ineffective?
-It doesn’t convey young students filled with school spirit, or conjure excitement.
+Why is this ineffective?
+The second example should be more descriptive.
+It also doesn’t convey young students filled with school spirit, or conjure excitement.

 Multimedia Captions and Transcripts